 Although, while accepting cashless payments, there are certain requirements that you need to comply with.
 In United States, it is known as PCI (Payment Card Industry) requirements.

 The PCI is a set of requirements to make sure all credit card information maintain a secure environment.
 Now, to offer in-app payment integration, you’ll need to provide an in-app payment system just like Grab and Uber.

 For this, you can partner with Stripe, Paypal, or other online payment service providers to accept card payments.
 And, while we’re talking about this, we should mention that Stripe is one of the leading and great payment system that also provides its services to Lyft, Uber, Instacart, Postmates, and many other popular startups.

 You can also checkout our tutorial: How to Integrate Stripe Payment Gateway in Android App for reference.

 In fact, you can listen to one of our senior Android developer Kunal Mehta about the Stripe Payment Gateway after successfully integrating it on one of our client’s app.

-Now of course, competing for customers is a huge challenge for new ride-hailing startups, and finding the right mobile app development company is also a daunting task, but partnering with right outsource agency that has experience in building Uber like apps and also specializes in them can boost the chances of getting early success in the journey of your startup.
+Now of course, competing for customers is a huge challenge for new ride-hailing startups, and finding the right mobile app development agency is also a daunting task, but partnering with right outsource agency that has experience in building Uber like apps and also specializes in them can boost the chances of getting early success in the journey of your startup.